scherroman/mugen/README.md

 2 - Perform rhythm analysis and extract beat intervals from the audio.

 3 - Generate a set of random video segments from the video files, with durations corresponding to the durations of the beat intervals.
-Discard and replace repeat segments, as well as segments with scene changes, solid colors, very dark scenes, or detectable text (e.g. credits).
+Discard and replace repeat segments, as well as segments with scene changes, low contrast (solid colors, very dark scenes), or detectable text (e.g. credits).

 4 - Combine all the segments in order, overlay the audio, and output the resulting music video.